diwic/alsa-rs/README.md

  * Many structs implement `poll::Descriptors`, to combine with poll or mio.
    Or just use `wait` if you don't need non-blocking functionality.

+Notes:

+ * To run the tests successfully, there must be a "default" sound card configured.
+This is usually not a problem when running on normal hardware, but some CI systems, docker images etc, might not have that configured by default.